RockfordWei/Perfect-JWTAuth/README.md

 This project is a new candidate feature of Perfect Server since version 3.

+Please use the latest version of Swift toolchain v4.0.3.

-This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project but can also be used as an independent module.
+This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.

 ## Objectives